LongForm: Effective Instruction Tuning with Reverse Instructions: Results

 Among baseline LMs, Alpaca, the only instruction tuned LM without reformulated NLP tasks, achieves the best overall performance.
 However, it still performs worse than our \ModelName models, potentially due to the noise in its training data, Self-Instruct.
 Furthermore, OPT-30B, despite having the highest number of parameters, fails to follow instructions as effectively as instruction-tuned \ModelName-T5-XL and \ModelName-OPT-2.7B, which are ten times smaller (see Figure \ref{fig:res_different_sizes}).
 This observation is consistent with prior findings that demonstrate the effectiveness of instruction tuning in smaller LMs \cite{ouyang2022training}.

-\subsection{Out-of-domain generalization}
+\subsection{Out-of-domain Generalization}

-To evaluate the generalization capability of \ModelName models, we evaluate on three diverse datasets: recipe generation from ingredients (RGen) \cite{bien-etal-2020-recipenlg}, long form question answering (ELI5) \cite{fan-etal-2019-eli5}, and short story generation from the WritingPrompts subreddit (WP).
+To evaluate the generalization capability of \ModelName models, we evaluate on three diverse datasets: recipe generation (RGen) \cite{bien-etal-2020-recipenlg}, long form question answering (ELI5) \cite{fan-etal-2019-eli5}, and short story generation (WP).
 We note that the \ModelName models are not trained on any of these three datasets while the training set of T\textit{k}-Instruct and Flan-T5 includes RGen.

 Table \ref{tab:res_generalization} shows that the \ModelName models consistently outperform baseline LMs in all tasks, with \ModelName-LLaMA-7B achieving a 35\% higher relative METEOR score than the best baseline LM, Alpaca-LLaMA-7B.
 While they both have the same underlying LM, our LM achieves higher scores than Alpaca.
 This can be attributed to the diverse and human-written nature of \DataName compared to Alpaca's fully synthetic examples.